-And as a bonus, they come in various colors such as Cream, Gray, Perracotta (a combination of terracotta and pink), Navy, and Sage, which will really add a pop of color while you’re whipping up your fancy meal.
+And as a bonus, our cookware comes in various colors such as Cream, Gray, Perracotta (a combination of terracotta and pink), Navy, and Sage, which will really add a pop of color while you’re whipping up your fancy meal.

 Tips for Emulsification:

 Emulsification is important because many ingredients will not bind easily.
 It’s a tricky process at first—a dance, if you will—but you’ll get the hang of it soon enough with time and practice.

 Here are some important aspects to keep in mind during the process:

 - Make sure you are heating the egg yolks gently.
 If you heat it too fast, the sauce will come out granular.
 The emulsion of yolks deteriorates with age, so use fresh eggs for the best results.

 - Add the melted butter very slowly and drop by drop at the beginning of the recipe.
 Once about ¼ of the butter has been incorporated, add the rest using a tablespoon.

 - Use a steady, brisk pace when mixing.

 - Be mindful that the emulsion doesn’t get too hot.
 Otherwise, it will begin to separate.
 If it does, just add an ice cube or one tablespoon of cold water and briskly whisk.